What Is the DePuy ASR Hip Resurfacing System?

 In addition to possible metal poisoning, some devices may have failed due to the device shape which may be too shallow.
 This may increase the risk of dislocation.

 How Does the DePuy ASR Hip Resurfacing System Work?

-In most hip replacement surgeries, the entire joint – including the “ball” and “socket” are removed and replaced with new, artificial joint devices.
-The ASR Hip Resurfacing products do not remove the “ball”, instead the boned is reshaped and capped with a metal prosthetic device to preserve bone tissue in patients that can benefit from bone preservation.
+In most hip replacement surgeries, the entire joint – including the “ball” and “socket” is removed and replaced with new, artificial joint devices.
+The ASR Hip Resurfacing products do not remove the “ball.”
+Instead, the bone is reshaped and capped with a metal prosthetic device to preserve bone tissue in patients that can benefit from bone preservation.

 Traditional hip replacement with the removal of the entire joint has been thought to be a greater risk, causing more incidences of hip dislocation.
 Hip resurfacing was intended to reduce the chance of hip failure due to dislocation.

 What Company Manufactures the DePuy ASR Hip Resurfacing System?

 The Depuy ASR Hip Resurfacing System is manufactured by DePuy Orthopaedics.
 The company is a division of the worldwide pharmaceutical and healthcare products company, Johnson & Johnson.
 DePuy was the first orthopedics products manufacturer in the U.S. with estimated yearly revenue of $8 billion and has designed hundreds of joint replacement and other orthopedic medical devices.

 Most of the DePuy products have been very successful, but several of their joint replacement devices, including three hip replacement systems, have caused severe medical injuries:

 These three devices have shown unexpectedly high failure rates, and DePuy is facing serious legal problems due to the injuries.
 Both the Pinnacle device and the ASR line were intended for younger patients with more active lifestyles.
 The devices were designed to be more stable and to last longer than other devices with an expected lifetime of over 15 years.